 Download the PDF of the complete table: The Veto

-Also see SCR’s Research Report on the Veto, published 19 October 2015.
+Also see SCR’s Research Report on the Veto, published on 19 October 2015.

-Beyond permanency itself, the veto power is probably the most significant distinction between permanent and non-permanent members in the UN Charter.
-Article 27 (3) of the Charter establishes that to be adopted, all substantive decisions of the Council must be made with “the concurring votes of the permanent members”.
-The veto is among the topics most frequently raised in the context of working methods discussions (it has been addressed by an increasing number of members speaking at the annual working methods debates).
+Beyond permanency itself, the veto power is probably the UN Charter’s most significant distinction between permanent and non-permanent members.
+Article 27 (3) of the Charter establishes that all substantive decisions of the Council must be made with “the concurring votes of the permanent members”.
+The veto has been addressed regularly during the annual working methods debates and is among the topics most frequently raised in the context of almost all discussions of Council working methods.

-Permanent members use the veto to defend their national interests, to uphold a tenet of their foreign policy or, in some cases, promote a single issue of particular importance to a state.
-Since 16 February 1946—when the Union of Soviet Socialist Republics (USSR) cast the first veto on a draft resolution regarding the withdrawal of foreign troops from Lebanon and Syria (S/PV.23)—the veto has been recorded 275 times.
-In total, 229 draft resolutions or parts thereof have been vetoed.
-(Most recently, the veto was employed in July 2015, by Russia.
-On 8 July, Russia vetoed a draft resolution on the 20th anniversary of genocide in Srebrenica, Bosnia and Herzegovina [S/2-15/508], and on 29 July it vetoed a draft resolution [S/2015/562] on the creation of an ad hoc tribunal for prosecuting those responsible for the downing of Malaysian Airlines flight MH17.)
+Permanent members use the veto to defend their national interests, to uphold a tenet of their foreign policy or, in some cases, to promote a single issue of particular importance to a state.
+Since 16 February 1946—when the Union of Soviet Socialist Republics (USSR) cast the first veto on a draft resolution regarding the withdrawal of foreign troops from Lebanon and Syria (S/PV.23)—the veto has been recorded 293 times.

-In the early years, the veto was cast primarily by the USSR, with a considerable number of these used to block the admission of a new member state.
-Over the years, the USSR/Russia has cast a total of 133 vetoes.
+In the early years, the USSR cast most of the vetoes, with a considerable number of these used to block the admission of a new member state.
+Over the years, the USSR/Russia has cast a total of 143 vetoes, or close to half of all vetoes.
 The US cast the first of its 83 vetoes to date on 17 March 1970 (S/9696 and Corr.
-1 and 2) and, from that point on, has used the veto far more than any other permanent member.
-The UK has used the veto 32 times, the first such instance taking place on 30 October 1956 (S/3710).
-France applied the veto for the first time on 26 June 1946 and has cast a total of 18.
-China has used the veto 11 times, with the first one, on 13 December 1955 (S/3502), cast by the Republic of China (ROC) and the remaining 10 by the People’s Republic of China after it succeeded ROC as a permanent member on 25 October 1971.
+1 and 2).
+The USSR had by that point cast 107 vetoes.
+Since 1970, the US has used the veto far more than any other permanent member, most frequently to block decisions that it regards as detrimental to the interests of Israel.
+The UK has used the veto 32 times, the first such instance taking place on 30 October 1956 (S/3710) during the Suez crisis.
+France applied the veto for the first time on 26 June 1946 with respect to the Spanish Question (S/PV.49) and has cast a total of 18 vetoes.
+China has used the veto 16 times, with the first one, on 14 December 1955 (S/3502), cast by the Republic of China (ROC) and the remaining 13 by the People’s Republic of China after it succeeded ROC as a permanent member on 25 October 1971.

-Since the end of the Cold War, new trends in the usage of the veto by the different permanent members have emerged.
+Since the end of the Cold War in 1991, new trends in the usage of the veto by the different permanent members have emerged.
 France and the UK have not cast a veto since 23 December 1989 (S/21048) when, in tandem with the US, they prevented condemnation of the US invasion of Panama.
-China, which has historically used the veto the least, has become increasingly active on this front, casting eight of its 10 vetoes since 1990, including six since 2007.
-Russia cast 14 vetoes in this period, 11 of them since 2007.
-The US has resorted to the veto 16 times since the end of the Cold War, with 10 cast between 2001 and 2006.
+China, which has historically used the veto the least, has become increasingly active on this front and cast 13 of its 16 vetoes since 1997.
+Russia cast 24 vetoes in this period, whereas the US has resorted to the veto 16 times since the end of the Cold War.

-France and Mexico took this initiative one step further in 2014.
-On 25 September, on the margins of the 69th session of the General Assembly, the two countries co-chaired a ministerial-level event on this issue.
-The meeting was presided over by Fabius, and Mexican Secretary for Foreign Affairs José Antonio Meade Kuribreña.
-The High Commissioner for Human Rights, Zeid Ra’ad Al Hussein made a statement in support of the French initiative.
+Permanent member France has advocated a voluntary restraint on the veto on the part of the permanent members since the mid-2000s.
+In September 2014, on the margins of the 69th session of the General Assembly, France, joined by Mexico, organised a ministerial-level event on this issue.
+Then High Commissioner for Human Rights Zeid Ra’ad Al Hussein made a statement in support of the French initiative.
 In a summary of the event, the co-chairs called on the P5 to “voluntarily and collectively pledge not to use the veto in case of genocide, crimes against humanity and war crimes on a large scale.”
-According to the proposed framework, the UN Secretary-General would have the authority to make a determination on whether the situation amounts to one of those crimes, if necessary at the request of the UN High Commissioner for Human Rights or of 50 UN member states.
+However, from among the permanent members, only the UK has supported the initiative.